finlaysonstudio/jaypie/README.md

 #### Eject Anything ⏏️

-Jaypie embraces "ejectability," the philosophy that any part of the framework can be removed (and therefore replaced) without disturbing the whole.
+Jaypie embraces "ejectability," the philosophy that any part of the code can be removed (and therefore replaced) without disturbing the whole.

 #### Mock Everywhere 🎴